 Crispiness: Fry batter-coated baby corn at 370 degrees Fahrenheit.
 The oil should be hot enough but not fuming.
 Usually, baby corn turns soggy or too greasy if the oil is not preheated correctly.

-Glazing: If you like crispy baby corn, do not add fried ones into the pan with the glaze.
-Instead, pour the chili garlic glaze over the crispy baby corn.
+Glazing: Do not add fried ones into the pan with the glaze.
+Instead, pour the chilli garlic glaze over the crispy baby corn.

 Crispy Baby Corn Recipe